Killuah-Telaria/GuildFoundAH/README.md

 - Options for GuildLead/Officer
 - Open up "cross-guild" GuildFound (to allow sub-guilds with bank chars)
-- check if trading a subset of items should still be allowed (GuildFound-related) o like conjured water, health stones, dungeon-items like uldaman staff o would 100% mean rewriting logic on guildfound trading, likely making it 50x more complex
+- check if trading a subset of items should still be allowed (GuildFound-related)
+    - like conjured water, health stones, dungeon-items like uldaman staff
+    - would 100% mean rewriting logic on guildfound trading, likely making it 50x more complex